danielwelch/hassio-zigbee2mqtt/README.md

 See the [zigbee2mqtt configuration docs](https://www.zigbee2mqtt.io/information/configuration.html) for a complete description of available options.
 If you're not sure if a new option is supported, check to see if it is listed under the `schema` section of [`zigbee2mqtt/config.json`](zigbee2mqtt/config.json) or [`zigbee2mqtt_edge/config.json`](zigbee2mqtt_edge/config.json) in this repository.
 If not, you can open an issue to add support for it.

 - Depending on your configuration, the MQTT server config may need to include the port, typically `1883` or `8883` for SSL communications.
 For example, `mqtt://core-mosquitto:1883` for Hass.io's Mosquitto addon.
-- To find out which serial ports you have exposed go to "Supervisor (Hass.io) → System → Host system → Hardware".
+- To find out which serial ports you have exposed go to **Supervisor (Hass.io) → System → Host system → Hardware**.

 ## Pairing